 Frank Jotzo is Professor at the ANU Crawford School of Public Policy, where he directs the Centre for Climate and Energy Policy.
-As an environmental economist, his research focuses on policy relevant aspects of climate change and energy, and on development and economic reform.
+As an environmental economist, his research focuses on policy for climate change and energy, in the context of economic reform and development.

 Frank Jotzo is a co-director of the Energy Transition Hub, joint editor-in-chief of the journal Climate Policy and a Lead Author of Intergovernmental Panel on Climate Change 5th and 6th Assessment Reports.
-He has been involved in a number of policy research and advisory exercises, including as senior advisor to Australia’s Garnaut Climate Change Review, as advisor to governments, and to international organisations including the World Bank.
-He is a member of the Australian Capital Territory’s Climate Change Council and has advised other State governments.
+He has been involved in many policy research and advisory exercises, and has advised national and state governments, international organisations and businesses.
 He frequently writes and comments in the media and tweets @frankjotzo.

 - Jotzo, F., Karplus, V., Grubb, M., Löschel, A., Neuhoff, K., Wu, L. and Teng, F. (2018), ‘China’s emissions trading takes steps towards big ambitions’, Nature Climate Change doi:10.1038/s41558-018-0130-0

 - Richter, M., Mendelevitch, R. and Jotzo, F. (2018), Coal taxes as supply-side climate policy: a rationale for major exporters?, Climatic Change, doi.org/10.1007/s10584-018-2163-9.